-Beadle grew up in Nassau, in family where art was always present and valued and he took an early liking to drawing.
+Beadle grew up in Nassau, in a family where art was always present and valued and he took an early liking to drawing.
 In high school, under the guidance of Sandra Illingworth, he came to enjoy art as a personal experience through the creative process rather than as a competition.
 This particular revelation has informed his work ever since, further molded by the mentorship of Stan Burnside while studying art at the College of the Bahamas, then at the Rhode Island School of Design while he earned his BFA in Painting and through to the Tyler School of Art, Temple University, where he earned his MFA in Painting, as well as through studies in Rome, Italy.

 During that time, Beadle was an important member of several artist-formed groups.
 He exhibited with the collection of The College of The Bahamas artists OPUS-5 (with Clive Start, David Ernst, Sabrina Glinton, Jolyon Smith and D’Agino Burns) in the 1980's.
 In the late 1980s and early 1990's, he joined Jackson and Stan Burnside, Antonius Roberts, Brent Malone and Maxwell Taylor to form Bahamian Creative Artists United in Serious Expression (B-CAUSE), a group of internationally-educated artists hoping to challenge themselves and the mainstream view of art through their work.
 Members of this group collaborated on large Action paintings in the Jammin series, though eventually only Beadle and the Burnside brothers continued the practice as B.B.B.
 (Burnside Beadle Burnside), producing large collaborative works as kindred spirits.